What is bunion surgery?

 wearing a special surgical shoe or cast to protect your foot.

 Once you are at home, you will need to rest.
-Keep your foot elevated on 1 or 2 pillows.
+Keep your foot raised (elevated) on 1

+or 2 pillows.
 This is to help reduce pain and swelling.
-Your healthcare provider may also advise
+Your healthcare provider may

-that you apply ice and limit walking.
-You may be advised to use a cane or walker following
+also advise that you apply ice and limit walking.
+You may be advised to use a cane

 It's important to keep the dressing clean and dry.
 Cover the dressing with a plastic